Ofplarsen/Bachelor_BCISpeller_Analyses/README.md

-# Bachelor's Thesis
+# Bachelor's Thesis - Synchronizing an eye tracker and an EEG, then creating a hybrid SSVEP-based BCI Speller in an immersive VR environment

 This project contains three different parts of William G. Tresselt and Olav F. P. Larsen's bachelor's thesis.
 The initial task was to synchronize an eye tracker and an EEG.
+This later was expanded to implement a hybrid SSVEP-based BCI Speller in an immersive VR environment.
-The data was streamed using LabStreamingLayer (LSL)
+The data was streamed using LabStreamingLayer (LSL).

+Demonstration of the working BCI Speller: https://www.youtube.com/watch?v=s6PwwigH5AA

 ## Synchronization of the EEG and Eye Tracker

-This was done to enable other research that wants to explore the combination of these two technologies.
+This was done to enable other researchers to explore the combination of these two technologies.
 The analysis was done by applying a zero-phase ButterWorth filter to an EMG signal (EMG was synchronized with the EEG) recording a subject's blink, and aligning the peak with the start of the eyes being fully closed, which the eye tracker recorded.
 This was then done multiple times (200+).
 The STD and mean offset were then computed and adjusted when using the equipment combined.